 The Company has included a dilapidation provision within its accounts for the estimated amount that will be required to restore the leased premises to the original condition in which they were provided.
-The valuation was carried out by an independent third party in 2013 and is based on estimated cost at the end of the lease adjusted for inflation and discounted back to the net present value.
-The council members do not consider there is a material difference between the previous valuation and the amount included in the financial statements.
+The valuation was carried out by an independent third party in 2018 and is based on estimated cost at the end of the lease adjusted for inflation and discounted back to the net present value.